netemera/lorawan-application-data-api/netemera-lorawan-application-data-api-v3.md

 All API calls must include an OAuth 2.0 access token that authorizes a client.

-To get a token, the client must [send a request](#retrieve-access-token) to Authorization Server and authenticate itself with a it's own client ID and secret.
+To get a token, the client must [send a request](#retrieve-access-token) to Authorization Server and authenticate itself with its own client ID and secret.
 Successful response contains an access token valid for 24h.
 A new token request can be made at any time.

 The client must include the received access token in each API call, either as the `Authorization` HTTP header (recommended):